 Bit of a Catch 22 there, really.
 If the filter's not burned out then they can say you didn't have it plugged in at all, and if it is then they can say that it was dead already, and you should have stuck your head behind your desk every day to see whether the little orange light had gone out.

 The take-home message from all of this is that quality power filtering isn't cheap.
-Fortunately, though, most people here in Australia don't need quality power filtering.
+Fortunately, though, most people here in Australia and much of the rest of the civilised world don't need quality power filtering.

-To Aussies, I therefore say: Go ahead and buy dirt cheap no-CEW filter-boards, and be merry.
+To Aussies at least, I therefore say: Go ahead and buy dirt cheap no-CEW filter-boards, and be merry.